MicrosoftLearning/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 1. Search for the **Microsoft.Azure.Cosmos** library on NuGet.org.

-1. Select the **.NET CLI** tab to observe the command required to import this library into a .NET project.
+1. Select the **.NET CLI** tab to observe the command required to import the latest version of this library into a .NET project.

-    > &#128161; You will use this command later in this exercise.
+    > &#128161; No need to record this command.
+You will use a specific version of the library later in this exercise.

 1. Close your web browser window or tab.